 since from it you were taken;

 — Genesis 3:19 (NIV)

 Even though death is an unavoidable part of life, that doesn’t take away any of the pain that losing a loved one causes.
 We build our lives through our relationships.
-Human beings are not solitary creatures.
-When someone that we have a relationship with dies, it creates a void in our hearts.
-No other person can fill that void.
+We are not solitary creatures.
+When someone that we have a relationship with dies, it creates a void in our hearts that no one can fill.